Gaza militants launch barrages across border, Israel hits back with air strikes

 Egypt also restricts movement in and out of Gaza on its border.

-Additional reporting by Ari Rabinovitch and Ori Lewis in Jerusalem; Writing by Jeffrey Heller and Maayan Lubell; Editing by Raissa Kasolowsky and David Stamp
+Additional reporting by Ari Rabinovitch and Ori Lewis in Jerusalem; Writing by Jeffrey Heller and Maayan Lubell; Editing by Raissa Kasolowsky and Andrew Roche